 A Note on Participation: Since our focus in Stretch English is the move from personal to public, both in writing and thinking, we will be engaging in that same practice during class.
 There will be times when your writing/thinking is private and other times when your voice needs to be heard.
 We will be engaging in numerous class discussions; during these activities your participation is valued and required.
-Other participation requirements will be: writing group activities/presentations, discussion question reviews, in class writing/sharing, opening assignments.
-Lack of participation will result in loss of points from the homework/classwork category.
+Other participation requirements will be: writing group activities/presentations, discussion question reviews, in class writing/sharing.
+If you are not in class you will not be able to participate and this is where you will see your grade drop.
 Note: in class work cannot be made up.